 Leiden University is a research-intensive university, and the same applies for Campus The Hague.
 Our guiding principle is that our teaching should have a clear link to our research.

-Fundamental, policy and interdisciplinary research
+Fundamental, policy-focused and interdisciplinary research

 The research conducted in The Hague comprises long-term and fundamental research as well as policy research, which is generally more short-term.
 Our research projects are often informed by an interdisciplinary approach.
 Collaboration is easy with six faculties in one building, Wijnhaven.
 Campus The Hague is also home to the Montesquieu Institute, which focuses on research on constitutional developments in Europe.

-Research themes matching The Hague
+Research themes that are prevalent in The Hague

 The long-term research programmes in The Hague focus on themes that are prevalent in the city: